 Early intervention is necessary to treat an addiction to pain medication.
 As a chronic, progressive and treatable disease, addiction can be overcome with the right multidisciplinary treatment and expert care.
-PSI, one of the best prescription drug rehabs in Chicago, provides the proper balance of addiction rehabilitation including therapy, support group, 12-step program and detox, if necessary, and works intimately with healthcare professionals, salvaging licenses, careers, relationships and futures by offering prescription drug abuse solutions.
+PSI, one of the best prescription drug and substance abuse rehabs in Chicago, provides the proper balance of addiction rehabilitation including therapy, support groups, 12-step program and works intimately with healthcare professionals, salvaging licenses, careers, relationships and futures by offering prescription drug abuse solutions.

 Our approach to treating prescription drug addiction is incredibly comprehensive, addressing the unique needs of each individual patient that enters our care.
 We begin by conducting an in-depth psychiatric evaluation, which helps us to determine whether or not a mental health disorder or other condition that requires treatment is present.
 In some cases, people will suffer from a mental health issue in addition to their addiction to pain medications.
 When this occurs, the individual is diagnosed as having a co-occurring, or dual disorder.
 These cases are complex, and require a specialized treatment plan.
 It is crucial that patients receive the care they need for both their addiction and their mental health disorder in order to maintain long-term sobriety.
 As Illinois’ top prescription drug rehab, we work to gather the important information on a patient’s history of addiction, substance(s) abused, psychiatric, medical, social, and developmental history and more.
 This subsequently provides us with a broad perspective of a recovery patient’s life and personality, and informs us of how best to proceed with treatment.